An Iron Mindset on Longevity

 It is not new News that strength and its necessity for all of the ages.

-Elite lifters, sprinters, wrestlers, martial artists—what do they all have in common?
-Explosive, resilient hips.
+Powerlifters, olympic lifters, sprinters, wrestlers, hockey players or you name it; what do they all have in common?
+Explosive, resilient (for the most part) hips.

-Now think about modern humans: too much sitting, constant low back “tweaks,” a stiff gait, fragile knees.
-Coincidence?
-Not quite.
+Now think about modern day humans: too much sitting, constant low back “tweaks,” a stiff gait, fragile knees.
+Friends, it's not a coincidence.

 Why “Violent” Hip Extension is for all

-It’s the crisp snap at the top of a kettlebell swing.
-The full glute lockout of a deadlift.
-The explosion of a sprint start.
-The vertical drive of a clean and jerk.
+It’s the crisp snap at the top of your kettlebell swing or the extended glute at the top of your deadlift, or the explosion of a sprint start or (shall we keep going) the vertical drive of a clean & jerk.

 Training this way teaches your nervous system to recruit muscles with speed, stabilize under pressure, and move with intent.
-And the payoff?
-Improved posture, a stronger gait & balance, fall prevention, injury resilience and functional aging.
+What comes forth....better posture, a stronger gait & in conjunction with balance, fall prevention, injury resilience and functional aging.

 “Grease the Groove” Method: Strength is a Skill

 Pavel Tsatsouline (a Legend in my eyes) was the Soviet strength Mastermind.
-One of his core philosophies is Grease the Groove (GTG).
-It is a simple yet deeply neurological approach.
+One of his core philosophies is to Grease the Groove (GTG).
+It is a simple yet neurological approach.

 GTG = frequent, submaximal practice of a movement to reinforce motor patterns, build neural drive, and build strength endurance—without fatigue.